AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 4. **Launch Guild Wars 2**
    - Press `Home` to open the ReShade menu.
    - Select the preset from the dropdown.

+5. **Set a Toggle Key** (optional)
+   - Navigate to the `Settings` tab.
+   - Bind a key for `Effect Toggle Key`.
+   - Use your keybind to turn the effect on and off whenever it suits you.

 ---